IBM-Bluemix-Docs/security-advisor/ni-tutorial.md

 1. A user configures a Flow Logs collector for their VPC.
 2. The collector interfaces with Cloud Object Storage and writes the logs to a bucket.
-3. The Security Insights component of the {{site.data.keyword.compliance_short}} analyzes the logs that are stored in the bucket.
+3. The Security Insights component of the {{site.data.keyword.compliance_short}} analyzses the logs that are stored in the bucket.
 4. When a finding is flagged, an alert is triggered.

 ## Before you begin
 {: #ni-before}

-To complete this tutorial, be sure that you have the following prerequisites and permissions.
+To complete this tutorial, be sure that you have the following prerequistes and permissions.

 * A Virtual Private Cloud that is able to send network information.
 * A Cloud Object Storage bucket that you are able to store your logs in.